all-of-us/raw-data-repository/docs.md

 resource, following FHIR’s convention.

+## Metadata API

+Clients of the RDR can use this API to verify that the version they did integration testing against matches the production version.
+This API does not check authorization because the information is not sensitive, making it suitable for operational monitoring (uptime checks) as well.

+#### `GET /`

+Retrieve metadata for the server.
+Response is a JSON object including a `version_id` field.
+The version ID will change with each binary release.
+Format and semantics of the identifier are not otherwise defined.

 ## Participant API

 The Participant is a very thin resource—essentially it has a set of identifiers including: